 While Puerto Rico's debt per capita levels are at the higher end of the spectrum compared to U.S. states, this is partly explained by the fact that Puerto Rico generally centralizes the majority of its debt issuance at the territory level.
 These debt levels have increased as Puerto Rico financed significant capital and infrastructure improvements.
 Puerto Rico continues to maintain a very large unfunded pension liability and its primary pension fund has an estimated funded ratio of just 6%.
 It also has an estimated unfunded other post-employment benefits (OPEB) liability of \$2.3 billion.
 The commonwealth issued pension obligation bonds in early 2008, secured by future employer contributions.
 In March 2013, the governor and legislature approved significant pension reforms which should help mitigate the huge increases in annual funding required of the government when assets are depleted.
-This reform should reduce potential annual funding requirements from as high as \$700-900 million a year to closer to \$200 million.
+This reform should reduce potential additional annual funding requirements from as high as \$700-900 million a year to closer to \$200 million.
+Despite this pension reform, the commonwealth still faces large pension requirements and a pension fund with an extremely large unfunded liability.

-As of April 2013, S&P rated Puerto Rico's general obligation debt at BBB-, with a negative outlook.
+As of July 2013, S&P rated Puerto Rico's general obligation debt at BBB-, with a negative outlook.
 Moody's rated the island's general obligation debt Baa3 with a negative outlook.
 And Fitch rated the commonwealth at BBB- with a negative outlook.